official-antistasi-community/A3-Antistasi-Docs/source/dev_guide/dev/dev_guide_technical_standards_for_core_contrib.rst

    .. rst-class:: code-paragraph

+   - Clean up unneeded comments.
-   - Custom classname convention
+   - Custom classname convention:
       - Classes should be lower_case and use snake_case for multiple words.
       - After the a3a namespace there should be the namespace for the addon that was used.
       - Example: a3a_rhs_chdkz_72a, a3a_g_fedora_camo_02.
-   - Clean up unneeded comments.

 .. _dev_code_contribution_standardVariables: